Lisbon revisited (updated April 2024)

 http://tapisco.pt/index_en.html

 A recent entry on the Lisbon gastronomy scene.
 Owned by chef Henrique Sá Pessoa, the chef with one of the best stalls at the Mercado da Ribeira and the high end restaurant Alma, this place already has raving reviews.
-Unfortunately, I have still not tried it.
-Mea culpa, mea culpa!
-Somehow it still has not fitted into my busy Lisbon eating/drinking schedule.
-I eye it hungrily every time I go past on my way to another gourmet hole.
-However, it’s on my bucket list.
-(Update: tried and tested two times round.
-Interesting and fun selection of tapas for a group outing albeit not cheap.)
+Interesting and fun selection of tapas for a group outing albeit not cheap.
+But you are in the trendiest neighbourhood of Lisbon at the moment, therefore no longer a local people’s hangout.

 A CEVICHERIA